 Long goodbyes are never easy.

-Businesses often cite employee retention as a greater struggle than recruitment—and that has remained true even in the middle of a global pandemic.
-That’s why exit interviews provide an excellent way to plug this leak and figure out what’s going wrong.
+Businesses often cite employee retention as a greater struggle than recruitment—which has remained true even during a global pandemic.
+That’s why exit interviews are an excellent way to plug this leak and determine what’s going wrong.
 Yet, exit interviews aren’t always straightforward.
-Here are some simple tips on conducting an exit interview, along with some precautions to take.
+Here are some simple tips on conducting an exit interview and some precautions to take.

 Draw Up Questions